 Our school dates back to 1841 and we love to research and celebrate it's history.
 The school building is a combination of an old Victorian Building with additional modern buildings which provide a fantastic learning environment for our children and staff.
 We have beautiful school grounds surrounded by farmers fields with a view up to Tandle Hill and down to St. John's Church.
 Our school grounds are a valuable learning space too and support teaching and learning across all areas of the curriculum including Forest Schools, as well as enrichment activities such as gardening, den building, bird watching and additional sports.
 We encourage staff to take children to explore our local environment walking up to Tandle Hill, Hopwood Woods and exploring the Church grounds.
 We also like to take the children on educational visits linked to their current learning to enable them to have real hands on experiences of the world around them.

 Music plays a large part in the life of the school, with daily singing in Collective Worship, additional music lessons, termly Church Services and celebrations as well as having our own school choir.
-Every child is involved in a school production each year with Explorers leading our Nativity and our older children performing in an end of year production.
+Every child is involved in a school production each year with Explorers leading our Nativity, our KS1 children taking part in a Summer production and our older children performing in an end of year production.
 We thoroughly enjoy taking part in Dance competitions and performances at various venues across Rochdale and take teams to represent school in various sporting events organised by Rochdale Borough School Games Partnership and Middleton School Sports.